Controls are in place under UK law to make sure products imported into Great Britain meet GB standards.

 All CHED-D controlled imports are subjected to a documentary check including an assessment of the CHED-D, health certificate and results of sampling and analysis (where required) and accompanying commercial documentation, which will include bill of lading, invoice and packing list.

-Consignments may also subject to an identity check to verify that the product, labelling and other necessary product and or package information conform to the declaration on the health certificates and EU legislative requirements.
+Consignments may also be subject to an identity check to verify that the product, labelling and other necessary product and/or package information conform to the declaration on the health certificates and EU legislative requirements.

 A percentage of consignments must also be physically checked to see that it is fit for its intended purpose.
 The physical check may include sampling the product to look for pathogenic micro-organisms or illegal contaminants such as pesticide residues, heavy metals, or process contaminants (as specified by the law).

-The EU law specifies the rates of physical checks on specified products from specified countries and the European Commission reviews the rate every six months.
+GB law specifies the rates of physical checks on specified products from specified countries.

-On satisfactory completion of the checks, consignments may be released for free circulation into the Community.
-Consignments may also be released for further processing or alternative uses such as for feed.
+On satisfactory completion of the checks, consignments may be released for free circulation into the GB internal market.

-Products failing to satisfy import conditions may be re-exported to a country outside the EEA.
+Products failing to satisfy import conditions may be re-exported to a country outside of GB (conditions apply).

 However, if the consignment is deemed to be a risk to human or animal health, or where the person responsible for the consignment fails to comply with a direction to re-export, it must instead be sent for destruction.